rdmaw/dot/README.md

 npm -v # should print `10.9.2`
 ```

-Check .bashrc or .zshrc if the node paths were created.
+Open and check your '.bashrc' or '.zshrc' file, to see if the paths from nvm were created.
 If not add them manually under '# PATH' in your '.zshrc' file:

 ```shell
 export NVM_DIR="$HOME/.nvm"